ngkalaf/ngkalaf.github.io/media.md

 # Media Interviews & Appearances

+<a href="https://nbc24.com/news/local/legal-experts-discuss-impact-of-supreme-court-leak-in-ohio" target="_blank">NBC 24 (May 4 2022)</a>"Legal experts discuss impact of Supreme Court leak in Ohio."

 <a href="https://www.wtol.com/article/news/local-experts-weigh-in-on-key-things-left-to-learn-in-the-presidential-race/512-1db6f351-3e03-4a96-9bcb-83f6971b9efd" target="_blank">WTOL 11 (November 4, 2020)</a> "Local expert weighs in on key things left to learn in the presidential race."
 <ul>
 <li> <a href="https://twitter.com/AmySteigerwald/status/1324062164429139968?s=20" target="_blank">Explanation of polling bias and error with WTOL's Amy Steigerwald.</a> </li>